Our Team

 Graduate Student

-Dave is a Ph.D. student at Western University.
-His research interests include various aspects of human sexuality (e.g., sexual communication and sexual desire) and close relationships.
-Dave is also passionate about research and education involving sexual consent.
-In his free time, he enjoys cooking or escaping into a book.
+Dave is a Ph.D. student at Western University who is currently working under the supervision of Dr. Joel.
+Dave is an SSHRC Scholar (CGS-D) whose research interests include various aspects of human sexuality and close relationships.
+Currently, Dave has several projects on the go including research focusing on sexual compatibility, consensual non-monogamy, relational perceptions of bisexual+ individuals, and involuntary celibacy.
+In his free time, you can catch him escaping into a Sci-Fi audiobook or cheering for his hometown Canucks.
 Click here for Dave’s CV or his Google Scholar Profile.

 Helena Yuchen Qin